SmogDr/edar_coursebook/docs/06-string_date.md

 ### String split, replace

   `str_split()` will split a string into two (or more) pieces when a match is detected.
 The string will always be split at the first match and again at each additional match location, unless you specify that only a finite number of `n` matches should occur.
+A couple points to note:

-Note, the string is split on each side of the match, which itself is not included in the output.
+  - `str_split()` splits on each side of the match, which itself is not included in the output.
+  - because both sides of the split string are returned, your output will take the form of a `list`.

 ```r